homiedopie/beberlei.de/2015/04/11/monolithic_repositories_with_php_and_composer.rst

 -------------------------------------

-The move towards smaller repositories is called into question by three extremely productive organizations at incredible scale speaking about their use of monolithic repositories.
+The move towards smaller repositories is called into question by three extremely productive organizations that work at incredible scale.

 - Facebook `mentioned on their talk "Big Code: Developer Infrastructure at Facebook's Scale"